Probate & Estate administration

 - preparation of estate accounts for the approval of the executors and main beneficiaries;

-- distribution of estate assets in accordance with Will (or Intestacy Rules if applicable);
+- distribution of estate assets in accordance with Will;

-- provision of key documents to the executors at end of the estate administration.
+- providing key documents to the executors when the administration is concluded.

 These above estimates are based on there being:-